MoneroOcean/mominer/README.md

-## Moner
+## MoMiner

 # About

-Moner is open-source cryptocurrency miner that is built upon high performance xmrig CPU miner sources with front-end and network backend rewritten in Node.js to significantly simplify its code.
+MoMiner is open-source cryptocurrency miner that is built upon high performance xmrig CPU miner sources with front-end and network backend rewritten in Node.js to significantly simplify its code.
 GPU mining sources are also simplified and rewritten in SYCL from OpenCL/CUDA.
 The main goal of this project is to make simple, easy to extend open-source miner with native